hangyan/antrea/docs/packetcapture-guide.md

 # Packet Capture User Guide

-Starting with Antrea v2.0, Antrea supports the packet capture feature for network diagnosis.
+Starting with Antrea v2.2, Antrea supports the packet capture feature for network diagnosis.
 It can capture specified number of packets from real traffic and upload them to a supported storage location.
-Users can create a PacketCapture CRD to trigger packet capture on the target traffic flow.
+Users can create a PacketCapture CR to trigger packet capture on the target traffic flow.

 ## Prerequisites